 Who are the Wild Walkers?

 Heidi has always taken walking very seriously.
 Any spare moment she will be off for a walk – and it is certainly not a stroll.
 Heidi has already done Coastrek Sydney, The Bloody Long Walk, numerous multi-day treks plus Oxfam.
-This year she has some company from the team.
-Juliet, Maria and Zia are all training to do the heroic Oxfam walk.
+In 2023 Heidi along with Juliet and Maria walked the longest Coastrek walk of 60km and raised over $6000 for the heart foundation.
 Wild walkers indeed!

 Is Bryn still around?